Zen Dens – Using Workspaces to Transform Mental Wellbeing

 Multi-sensory design enhances mood and well-being too and will be key to workplaces of the future.
 Brightening up the office and connecting customers with nature by bringing the outside in can have a significant impact on reducing stress.
 It’s not just about incorporating natural materials, such as green walls, plants and artificial gardens either, but also creating outside green spaces where customers can work, collaborate and relax.
-A number of our flagship buildings such as Platform in Leeds have amazing rooftop terraces and the new urban neighbourhood we are creating in Manchester, Circle Square will be centred around one of the largest new city centre green spaces for generations.
+A number of our flagship buildings such as Platform in Leeds have amazing rooftop terraces and the new urban neighbourhood we are creating in Manchester, Circle Square will be centred around a new city centre green space.

 Stimulating the senses in work can also involve anything from mood-boosting colours, to the use of energising scents or even background music chosen by the employees themselves.
 Artwork has a role to play too and dedicated creative zones like our digital art installation at Neo, help to stimulate, inspire and relax customers in equal measure.

 As we head into winter and the start of dark mornings and evenings, even something as little as ensuring staff have access to natural sunlight can have a major impact on wellbeing.
 Adding a touch of greenery to the office, making sure you arrange furniture for increased light exposure or using LED lighting to create a more natural feel can have a major impact on the office mood and help eliminate the winter blues.